I guess it was the sermon on the Trinity

 The Nicean Creed her homiletical focus.

-(Anyway, in my humble opinion, in that context,
+(Though anyway, in my humble opinion,

 the scriptures would be pretty useless as proof texts.)